OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 To achieve this you can do two things:

-- Hook the method we have seen in the static analysis ([`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init "UIActivityViewController init(activityItems:applicationActivities:)")) to get the `activityItems` and `applicationActivities`.
+- Hook the method we have seen in the static analysis ([`init(activityItems: applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init "UIActivityViewController init(activityItems:applicationActivities:)")) to get the `activityItems` and `applicationActivities`.
 - Find out the excluded activities by hooking [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes "UIActivityViewController excludedActivityTypes").

 Let's see an example using Telegram to share a picture and a text file.
 First prepare the hooks, we will use the Frida REPL and write a script for this: